Softball: Tyler Legacy rallies by Rockwall-Heath

 Haley Danielson and Daytona Torrey both doubled in the loss for Pittsburg.
 Torrey had two hits, and Elyssia Lemelle and Danielson drove in runs.
 Audrina Landin struck out three and walked two in the loss.

-SABINE 14, N. DIANA 4: LIBERTY CITY - Addyson Carney, Amelia Miller and Abbie Abercrombie all collected two hits, Kyrissa Camacho singled and drove in three runs and the Sabine Lady Cardinals rolled to a 14-4 win over New Diana.
+LIBERTY CITY — Addyson Carney, Amelia Miller and Abbie Abercrombie all collected two hits, Kyrissa Camacho singled and drove in three runs and the Sabine Lady Cardinals rolled to a 14-4 District 15-3A win over New Diana.

 Miller doubled, singled and drove in a run.
 Carney and Riley Lux drove in two runs apiece, and Karsyn Watson, Miller, Abercrombie and Renatta Galvan all added an RBI.